 They grew silent.
 Abhinav teared up.
 I teared up.
 We knew that our time was short.
 We have worked very hard together and learned a lot from each other.
-I am thankful for the modern age of Facebook and I must keep in touch with my friends in India.
+I am thankful for the modern age of the internet and the ability to keep in touch with my friends in India.
 It will be more difficult without the daily work calls or yearly visits, but we will keep in touch.

 My one-on-one with my boss was scheduled for the Tuesday after my return from India.
 Trin scheduled a meeting with his boss around the same time.
 We work for the same company and we knew word would get around.
 My boss was genuinely excited for me.
 I asked if it could be kept confidential until I was able to tell my team and friends at work.

 You are Doing What?

 The most common reaction was, “You are doing what?”
-Or some simply stared with mouth open for a bit, then asked me to repeat that.
-I scheduled a meeting in the afternoon with the team in Cary with a false subject line, something about a tool update.
+Some simply stared with mouth open for a bit, then asked me to repeat what I just said.
+I scheduled a meeting in the afternoon with my team in the office.
+It was titled “QlikView Update,” but it had nothing to do with QlikView.
 In the meeting, I told them all that I was leaving.
-One of the men on the team whom I have grown to respect immediately scheduled a meeting with me with a subject that said, “How?”
+Jamal, one of the men on the team I highly respected, immediately scheduled a meeting with me with a subject that said, “How?”